IlluminatePossibilities/TheGlobalVariables/README.md

 #### f.
 Processes

-Below we have provided three Value Stream Mapping (VSM) for the candidate and non-profit registration, as well as the user data purging.
+Below we have provided three Value Stream Mappings (VSM) for the candidate and non-profit registration, as well as the user data purging.

 Candidate Registration
 ![Diagram](docs/value-stream-mapping/candidate-vsm.jpg)